ondras12345/ondra.sluka.cz/content/posts/2021-01-17-making-a-cool-favicon-for-the-website/index.md

 {{< audio src="favicon-5s.wav" >}}

-I also created another small program, `wavxy.py`, that takes a short WAV file and plots its contents in XY mode using [`matplotlib`](https://matplotlib.org/).
+I also created another program, `wavxy.py`, that takes a short WAV file and plots its contents in XY mode using [`matplotlib`](https://matplotlib.org/).